Do you really need a passport to book international airfare?

-AIR TRAVEL - All persons traveling by air outside of the United States are required to present a passport book or other valid travel document to enter or re-enter the United States.
+All persons traveling by air outside of the United States are required to present a valid passport book or other valid travel document to enter or re-enter the United States.
+And while you do not necessarily need a passport to book your airfare, we strongly recommend having a valid passport in hand before you book to avoid problems.
+You can be denied boarding if the name on your ticket doesn’t match your passport name exactly, forcing you to purchase a new ticket.

-The information provided below applies to U.S. citizens and should be used as a guideline in planning your trip.
+The information provided below applies to U.S. citizens traveling for tourism and should be used as a guideline in planning your trip.
 For more detailed information please visit the embassy website link as shown in each section.

-Visitors to Namibia for tourism are issued a temporary permit on arrival at the port of entry and allowed a stay of 90 days per year in the country.
-Passports must have at least six months of validity remaining beyond the traveler’s planned date of arrival.
-Namibia requires at least two unstamped visa pages – one for the entry stamp and one for exit.
-Visitors who do not have enough blank visa pages in their passport risk being denied entry and returned to the U.S. at their own expense.
+Visitors to Namibia for tourism are issued a temporary visa on arrival at the port of entry.
+Passports must have at least six months of validity remaining beyond the traveler’s planned date of departure.
+Namibia requires at least six unstamped visa pages, or be denied entry and returned to the U.S. at their own expense.
+Travelers must also have proof of yellow fever vaccination if traveling from a yellow fever endemic country.

-A passport, visa, return ticket, and adequate funds are required.
-Travelers transiting South Africa should ensure that their passports contain at least two completely blank (unstamped) visa pages each time entry is sought.
-These pages are in addition to the endorsement/amendment pages at the back of the passport.
-U.S. citizens traveling to Zimbabwe for tourism can obtain a visa at the airports and border ports-of-entry.
-Americans entering Zimbabwe for tourism can expect to pay approximately $30 for a single-entry, 30-day duration of stay visa upon entering the country.
 Upon arrival in Zimbabwe, travelers should keep all travel documents readily available, as well as a list of residences or hotels where they will stay while in Zimbabwe.
 Travelers to Zimbabwe must carry some form of identification at all times.
 Zimbabwe has become a cash society, with very few establishments accepting international credit or debit cards.
 Travelers must bring adequate cash for their planned visit and small bills are advised as change may not be readily available.
 Upon arrival, visitors are required to fill out a Currency Declaration Form to state the amount of currency that they are bringing into the country.
 You will be given a copy of this form and upon departure you will be required to show the copy.
-While there is no set legal limit on the amount of foreign currency that a person can carry into Zimbabwe, the maximum foreign currency that can be taken out of the country is U.S. $5,000.
+While there is no set legal limit on the amount of foreign currency that a person can carry into Zimbabwe, the maximum foreign currency that can be taken out of the country is U.S. $1,000 (more if documented on entry).